GollyGood/dstack/documentation/cookbooks.md

 ### [lamp](../cookbooks/local-cookbooks/lamp)

-The LAMP cookbook installs the base components for a traditional -AMP environment, including Apache2, MySQL, and PHP.
+The lamp cookbook installs the base components for a traditional -AMP environment, including Apache2, MySQL, and PHP.
 It also includes some additional packages including [suhosin](https://suhosin.org/stories/index.html) for security and [APC](http://php.net/manual/en/book.apc.php) for performance as